Inside The New & Independent Whitley Bay Bookshop Everyone Is Talking About – The Bound

 What are your hopes for the future of Forum Books and the bound?

 One of the best bits about opening the new bookshop is the conversation with new customers – they’re the best for book recommendations and ideas.
-So my hopes are that we’ll keep talking and connecting with our local communities and see what happens!
+So my hopes are that we’ll keep talking and connecting with our local businesses and communities to see what happens!

 Or pop in and say hello!